 , and Brush Creek

 provide plenty of fresh water for the many species of wild game that live and reproduce on the property.
 Prairie grasses, including Big Bluestem, Little Bluestem, Switch Grass, and Wildflowers, provide cover, insects, and seed during the nesting season.
-Each year, a minimum of 500 pheasants are released onto the Prairie to reproduce and replenish the birds which are harvested by hunters.
+Each year, a minimum of 500 pheasants are released onto the Grassland to reproduce and replenish the birds which are harvested by hunters.

-, further diversifying Brush Dale's habitat, wild game, and hunting landscape.
+, further diversifying Brush Dale's habitat, wild game and hunting landscape.
 Eight terraced ponds were constructed and planted with marsh plants including Cattail, lilly pads, and Wheat Grass.
 A new, large pond was created adjacent to the Wetlands.
 This pond, since named the "Wood Duck Pond," frequently has as many as a hundred ducks on it.

 , which runs the length of the property from north to south, adds to the diversity of Brush Dale with approximately 50 acres of reforested creek bottom

 .
 Home to the first governor of Iowa, Brush Dale boasts not only a diverse and picturesque landscape, but a unique history.
 A walk along Brush Creek to the south will take you to an engraved stone marker, marking the place where Governor Ansel Briggs built his home overlooking the Creek and Bluff Mill.
-Brush Creek is stocked by the DNR with brown and rainbow trout just across the southern border of Brush Dale, on a neighboring farm.
+Brush Creek is stocked by the DNR with brown and rainbow trout just across the southern border of Brush Dale on a neighboring farm.
 Our neighbor's section of Brush Creek is open to the public for fishing, but Brush Dale's creek bottom, adjacent to the north, is private.